bridge-school/content/resources/intro-to-observables.md

 Think of an observable as a box that you create to hold data from a service or function whose data or items will arrive over time.

 As the data arrives, the box notifies anyone that has requested they be updated and it does so in the way they've asked.
-(Note: once new data arrives, the previous data no longer exists in the box.
-It's up to the listener to maintain the previous data if needed.)

 ## Basic structure